 - 1. Use one of the following methods to open the parcel settings page:

-- · Navigation bar
+- Navigation bar

-- 1. Click in the top navigation bar
+- 1. Click 🛅 in the top navigation bar

 - 2. Click the Edit Settings button.

 - Menu

 - 1. Select Administration > Settings.

-- 2. Click the Parcels category.

-- Tab

-- 1. Click the Hosts tab.

-- 2. Click the Configuration tab.
+- 2. Select Category Parcels.

-- 3. Click the Parcels category.

-- 4. Click the Edit Settings button.

-- 2. Specify a property:
+2. Specify a property:

 - Local Parcel Repository Path defines the path on the Cloudera Manager Server host where downloaded parcels are stored. - Remote Parcel Repository URLs is a list of repositories that Cloudera Manager should check for parcels.
 Initially this points to the latest released CDH 4, CDH 5, Impala, and Solr repositories but you can add your own repository locations to the list.
 You can use this mechanism to add Cloudera repositories that are not listed by default, such as older versions of CDH, or the Sentry parcel for CDH 4.3.
 You can also use this to add your own custom repositories.
-The locations of the Cloudera parcel repositories are https://archive.cloudera.com/product/parcels/version, where product is cdh4, cdh5, gplextras5, impala, search, and sentry, and version is a specific product version or latest.
+The locations of the Cloudera parcel repositories are https://archive.cloudera.com/product/parcels/version, where product is cdh4, cdh5, gplextras5, impala, search, and sentry, and version is a specific product version, latest, or the substitution variable {latest_supported}.
+The substitution variable appears after the parcel for the CDH version with the same major number as the Cloudera Manager version to enable substitution of the latest supported maintenance version of CDH.